Review: ‘Paradise’ (2024), starring Patricia Allison, Tate Donovan, Bashir Salahuddin, Adam Lustick, Arjun Gupta, Myles Evans, CJ Hoff and Tia Carrere

 At a party with other young people, Giles taunts Ella over her father not being able to solve the murders of Ella’s brother and Ella’s mother.
 Ella’s response is to shoot a gun at Giles.
 Luckily for Giles, the bullets miss Giles, and there are no injuries to anyone else.
 Later, Ella goes over to the mayor’s house and demands that more should be done to investigate the murders of her brother and mother.
 Calvin promises Ella that he will get justice for her murdered family members.

 An early scene in the movie shows Calvin visiting the local police station to meet with Dan.
-Calvin shows Dan a newspaper article reporting that a crime boss named Lee Paige (played by Tia Carrere) and her group of thugs have returned to the area and are back on the crime scene.
+Calvin shows Dan a newspaper article reporting that a crime boss named Lee Paige (played by Tia Carrere) and her group of thugs have returned to the area.
 Calvin asks Dan, “Did you really think that they wouldn’t come back?”
 Dan replies, “After 10 years?
 Yeah.”

 One of Dan’s subordinates is a police officer named Troy Hobbes (played by Arjun Gupta), who is very eager to please the mayor.
 “Paradise” makes it too easy to see early on in the movie where loyalties might lie and who is most likely be corrupt.
 The mayor also has a henchmen/fixer named Sam Mayo (played by Adam Lustick), who is a typically generic lackey enforcer.